typpo/quickchart-js/README.md

 ## Using built-in QuickChart functions

-QuickChart has builtin functions: `getGradientFill`, `getGradientFillHelper`, and `pattern.draw`.
+QuickChart has builtin functions: `getImageFill`, `getGradientFill`, `getGradientFillHelper`, and `pattern.draw`.
 These functions can be accessed via the `QuickChart` class.
 For example:

 ```
 const qc = new QuickChart();